 What Is TMS Therapy (Transcranial Magnetic Stimulation)?

-TMS Therapy is a form of mental health treatment that utilizes magnetic pulses to stimulate areas of the brain which function at subdued levels when someone is struggling with smoking addiction, OCD, or depression.
+TMS Therapy is a form of mental health treatment that utilizes magnetic pulses to stimulate areas of the brain that function at subdued levels when someone is struggling with smoking addiction, OCD, or depression.

 Is TMS Painful or Invasive?